Explore the Speakers

 CPD Through the Teaching School Hub

-This session will explore the rich CPD offer available to staff through the London South Teaching School Hub and Learning Partnership, and how it aligns with our trust’s commitment to growing great educators at every stage of their career.
-Participants will gain a clear overview of the programmes available, hear how these opportunities support both individual development and whole‑school improvement, as well as how you can be involved in delivering CPD for the hub.
+This session will explore the rich CPD offer available to staff through the London South Teaching School Hub and Learning Partnership, and how it aligns with our Trust’s commitment to growing great educators at every stage of their career.
+Participants will gain a clear overview of the programmes available, and hear how these opportunities support both individual development and whole‑school improvement, as well as how you can be involved in delivering CPD for the Hub.

 11:00 – 11:30